nerdralph/picoboot-lib/README.md

 To use picoboot-lib's half-duplex UART functions, call pb_txbyte() to transmit 1 byte, and pb_rxbyte() to receive 1 byte.
 The receive function is blocking.
 The frame format is 8N1.

 ## Development plan
-The next release of picoboot-lib will allow calling the internal TxByte and RxByte UART functions.
+A future release will include size-optimized Serial.print() functions using picoboot-lib's UART transmit function.
+It should be possible to re-use much of the code from [debugSerial](https://github.com/nerdralph/debugSerial).